JamesSkemp/words/content/post/review-netgear-trek-n300-range-extender-and-travel-router-pr2000.md

 +++
-title = "Review: NETGEAR Trek N300 Range Extender and Travel Router (PR2000)" summary = "The following is a review of the NETGEAR Trek N300 Range Extender and Travel Router (PR2000), which I received as part of the Amazone Vine program." draft = false comments = false date = "2014-06-17T19:22:13-05:00"
+title = "Review: NETGEAR Trek N300 Range Extender and Travel Router (PR2000)" description = "The following is a review of the NETGEAR Trek N300 Range Extender and Travel Router (PR2000), which I received as part of the Amazone Vine program." draft = false comments = false date = "2014-06-17T19:22:13-05:00"